InduwaraSMPN/azure-vm-backstage-app/PHASE_2_FRONTEND_IMPLEMENTATION_SUMMARY.md

 # Phase 2: Frontend Component Development - Implementation Summary

 ## Overview
-Phase 2 of the Backstage Runner Plugin implementation has been successfully completed.
-This phase focused on developing comprehensive frontend components that integrate with the backend services implemented in Phase 1.
+Phase 2 of the Backstage Runner Plugin implementation has been successfully completed with **full GitHub integration support**.
+This phase focused on developing comprehensive frontend components that integrate with the enhanced backend services featuring Octokit-based repository management.

 ## Implemented Components